- Aug 24, 2018

 To start with, check out each registrar’s customer support team to determine their availability and responsiveness.
 The last thing you want is to have trouble getting in touch when you experience an issue.
 Be sure to confirm that the registrar offers several support channels, including tickets, phone lines, chat, and email.

 Then, look at the registrar’s pricing model to ensure that it’s consistent with the average market rates.
-In general, a domain should cost you somewhere between $10 and $20:
+In general, a domain should cost you somewhere between $10 and $20.
+You may also pay more if you want a unique, premium domain name.

 However, high-value domains can be rather costly.
 Also, keep in mind that some services offer discounted prices if you register for a longer period of time.